Skip to content

 Line::builder().x1(1).y1(2).x2(3).y2(4).build();

-Moreover, it offers you a completely new dimension of flexibility:
+Moreover, this approach offers you a completely new dimension of flexibility:

 • Need some validation?
 Just change the new() method to return a Result.
 The generated build() method will then become fallible.